jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

 ci/cd project with the tools mentioned in the title

-This project aims to show the necessary steps to create a ci/cd structure using bitbucket, codepipeline, codebuild, ECS and EKS.
+This project aims to show the necessary steps to create a ci/cd structure using bitbucket, codepipeline, codebuild, ECR and EKS.

 # Requirements